Comparative Christian Studies

 - Use Checkout Code 1MonthF at checkout for the first month free

-- Each class will take place on Zoom.
+- Each class takes place over Zoom.
 You do not need an internet connection, however, it is recommended to get the most out of the course.

 - Each class will be a small group consisting of 4-8 students.
 The course will run a total of 32 hours for 16 weeks.

 The scheduled class times will likely run on Saturday, Sunday, or an evening during the week depending on the availability of the students.
 You can learn more about the class at the link above.
 Any questions you may have can be addressed to Lee Anthony at email@example.com